wiktoria321/https---github.com-wiktoria321-Unit13/doc/DocumentationAndChanges.md

 - This page is how each product page will look like.
 ---

+### **Contact**
+- I decided to change my layout page a bit and added a able instead.
+It includes numbers and an email to contact us for any queries.
+Below the table, it includes different rage of social media links.
+---
 ## **Images**
 Each product image is made by the Apple company which I used for examples only and not for the actual product.
 I did edit and changed some of the images backgrounds and product colours.

 ---
 # _**Design 2**_